ivogeorg/msl-clang-002/README.md

 ### Input

-The input will be a file containing a single line (i.e. no new lines) of all-lower-case English words.
-You need to read it in to sort them.
-The file will be in the same directory as your executable and will appear as the first argument when your program is run.
-To test input files are provided for you.
-A much larger file will be used in addition to test your program.
+The input will be a file containing English words, one word per line. **The words are not guaranteed to be lower-case for this assignment, but your counts need to be case-INsensitive.** You need to read it in to sort them.
+The test file(s) will be in the same directory as your executable and will appear as the first argument when your program is run.

 ### Output

-For each input file `input01.txt`, generate an output file in the same directory, called `myoutput01.txt`.
-Use the provided `output01.file` to compare against.
-The output should be an alphabetized list of unique words and their counts in the file, as follows:
+For each input file `input01.txt`, generate an output file in the same directory, called `myoutput01.txt`. **No ground-truth file will be provided for this assignment.** The output should be an alphabetized list of unique lower-case words and their counts in the file, as follows:

 ```
 one: 4